New York’s “Eataly,” Is Little Italy Under A Roof

 Photo: Brian Kachejian © 2018

-The most crowed region of the Eataly market experience was the section selling baked goods, fresh coffee and above all else, gelato.
-From our experiences sampling many of the food items and speaking with people who both worked and shopped at Eataly, one of the most popular items was the gelato.
+The most crowded region of the Eataly market experience was the section selling baked goods, fresh coffee, and, above all else, gelato.
+From our experience sampling many of the food items and speaking with people who both worked and shopped at Eataly, one of the most popular items was the gelato.

 Baked Goods Section at Eataly.
 Photo: Brian Kachejian © 2018

 There are two Eatalys in New York City.
-The one that we visited was located in the Flatiron District across from the Flatiron Building at 200 Fifth Avenue and 23rd street.
-The Flatiron Eataly is open form 9 am to 11 pm seven days a week.
-Eataly’s coffee shop opens at 7 in the morning.
-Eataly’s other New York location is housed downtown at 4 World Trade Center on the third floor.
+The one that we visited is located in the Flatiron District across from the Flatiron Building at 200 Fifth Avenue and 23rd Street.
+Eataly’s other New York location is housed downtown at 4 World Trade Center.

 The easiest way to get to Eataly is by public transportation.
 The New York City subway stops right at the location.
-You literally walk out of the subway station and the doors to Eataly are only a few feet away.
-Just take the N or R subway line and stop at 23rd street.
+You literally walk out of the subway station, and the doors to Eataly are only a few feet away.
+Just take the N or R subway line and stop at 23rd Street.
 There are also plenty of parking garages in the area.
-There are other subway lines like the Second Avenue Q train or Lexington Avenue 6 train that will drop you off a few blocks away.
+Other subway lines, such as the Second Avenue Subway Q train or the Lexington Avenue 6 train, will drop you off a few blocks away.

-If you are just visiting New York City for a short trip or live in one of the boroughs, we highly recommend taking a visit to the Flatiron District and visiting Eataly.
-There is nothing like having dinner, buying a gelato, and than sitting outside in Madison Square Park staring at the Flatiron Building on a beautiful sunny day.
+If you are visiting New York City for a short trip or live in one of the boroughs, we highly recommend visiting the Flatiron District and stopping at Eataly.
+There is nothing like having dinner, buying a gelato, and then sitting outside in Madison Square Park staring at the Flatiron Building on a beautiful sunny day.

 The Battle Of Plattsburgh